ShinhwanKang/BeGin/docs/000/tutorial.rst

 Step 1.
 Extending the base and Implementing discriminator
 ============================================================

-First, we need to create a new class by extending ``PretrainingMethod`` and passi the encoder to perform pretraining (GCN) to the superclass constructor in the ``__init__`` method.
+First, we need to create a new class by extending ``PretrainingMethod`` and pass the encoder to perform pretraining (GCN) to the superclass constructor in the ``__init__`` method.
 Next, we need to implement the discriminator in this subclass to distinguish between real and corrupted node embeddings, maximizing the mutual information between the node embeddings and the global summary.

 .. code-block:: python